 Habit.
 Perhaps followers of Jesus desiring to seek Him daily lack consistency because they haven’t yet established the habit.

 I encourage you to be intentional with building the habit of having a Daily Time with God.
-Next time we will talk about how.
+How does one build a habit?
+One day at a time.